Back to API docs

 Principal model

-Both machine principals are explicit and scope-limited.
+Service credentials are explicit and scope-limited.

 Scopes control route access